 - A normal device cable suffices if only the analog signal is used. - A shielded cable is recommended if using the HART protocol.
 Observe grounding concept of the plant. - For 4-wire devices: Standard device cable is sufficient for the power line.

-7.1.3 Device plug
+7.1.3 Device plugs

-In the case of the device versions with a plug, the housing does not need to be opened to connect the signal cable.
+In device versions with a device plug (M12 or 7/8"), it is not necessary to open the housing in order to connect the signal cable.

 ■ 26 Pin assignment of M12 plug